When your baby starts to nurse less frequently, the breastfeeding

 hormones (prolactin) levels will drop.
 Once these Prolactin levels have

-dropped, the reproductive hormone levels will rise, leading to the
+fallen, the reproductive hormone levels will rise, leading to the

 return of fertility.
-Therefore, if you wish to suppress fertility you
+Therefore, if you wish to suppress fertility, you

 would need to keep Prolactin levels high.
-Detailed explanation of this here.

 has been used for centuries as a form of contraception.
 It's your

 body’s way of making sure that you do not have a baby before you are